 - Emotional distress/trauma

 Thanks to the 2019 amendments, it is easier for family members and other survivors of the deceased to file a wrongful death claim in Washington and recover the damages they deserve.
-If you have indeed lost a loved one due to someone else’s negligence, a wrongful death attorney in Washington state can help you through this devastating time.
+If you have indeed lost a loved one due to someone else’s negligence, a wrongful death attorney like those at NW Injury Law Center can help you through this devastating time.